Women Batik Shirt Clothing

 Batik is the method of using wax and wax-resistant dyes to design cloth.
 The name is Javanese in origin, derived from the word amba, which means 'to write,' and titik, meaning 'dot.'

-The word refers to the act of drawing Buddhist, Hindu and Islamic designs or images into cloth by means of wax (tempera) applied with brushstrokes.
+The word refers to drawing Buddhist, Hindu, and Islamic designs or images into cloth using wax (tempera) applied with brushstrokes.

-Batik is most commonly used in East and Southeast Asia, particularly Indonesia and Malaysia, but also found in other parts of Africa, the Middle East, North America and Europe.
+Batik is commonly used in East and Southeast Asia, particularly Indonesia and Malaysia, but also in other parts of Africa, the Middle East, North America, and Europe.
 In recent years batik has received greater attention through its use in fashion design.
 However, batik is not just a form of art but also has become a national industry in Indonesia with potential for development.

-Batik making is quite an extensive process because it requires several skills from drawing to waxing.
+Batik making is quite an extensive process because it requires several skills, from drawing to waxing.
 Batik-printing technology has been perfected through the years resulting in more intricate and colorful patterns.
-While the process of using wax and traditional dyes has been handed down through generations, the use of modern dyes to create more interactive designs has made batik much more accessible to the public.
+While the process of using wax and traditional dyes has been handed down through generations, using modern dyes to create more interactive designs has made batik much more accessible.